oqtane/oqtane.framework/README.md

 # Latest Release

-[10.0.0](https://github.com/oqtane/oqtane.framework/releases/tag/v10.0.0) was released on November 14, 2025 and is a maintenance release including 77 pull requests by 6 different contributors, pushing the total number of project commits all-time over 7300.
+[10.0.0](https://github.com/oqtane/oqtane.framework/releases/tag/v10.0.0) was released on November 14, 2025 and is a major release including 77 pull requests by 6 different contributors, pushing the total number of project commits all-time over 7300.
 The Oqtane framework continues to evolve at a rapid pace to meet the needs of .NET developers.

 # Try It Now!